interactive-matter/TMC26XStepper/README.rst

 *Attention:* You must have the ControlP5 library installed for processing.
 Refer to http://www.sojamo.de/libraries/controlP5/ for download and details.

-*It is planned that once the Processing sketch is a tad more matured ot offer prebuilt binaries for various operating systems.* Anyway installing and using Precessing is good for proramming skills and marvelous fun.
+*It is planned that once the Processing sketch is a tad more matured to offer prebuilt binaries for various operating systems.* Anyway installing and using Precessing is good for programming skills and marvelous fun.

 Now upload the motor tester sketch to your Arduino, open the control sketch in Processing, check